pimsmath/one-two-syzygy/index.md

 <p>This chart is a thin wrapper around
 [zero-to-jupyterhub](https://zero-to-jupyterhub.readthedocs.io/en/latest/) to
-allow authentication with shibboleth for syzygy project JupyterHub instances.
+allow authentication with shibboleth for syzygy project JupyterHub instances.</p>

 Jump to: